zyz9066/3D-Modeling/README.md

 x1 y1
 ...
 ```````
-where “degree” is the degree of the B-spline curve, “cnt_num” is the number of the control points, “u0, u1, …” are the knot sequence of the curve, “x0 y0” are the x- and y-coordinates of the first control point, “x1 y1” are the x- and y-coordinates of the second control point, and so on.
+where `degree` is the degree of the B-spline curve, `cnt_num` is the number of the control points, `u0, u1, …` are the knot sequence of the curve, `x0 y0` are the x- and y-coordinates of the first control point, `x1 y1` are the x- and y-coordinates of the second control point, and so on.

-Below “cubic.txt” is an example file of a cubic B-spline curve with 4 control points.
+Below `cubic.txt` is an example file of a cubic B-spline curve with 4 control points.
 ```````
-cubic.txt ---
+---cubic.txt ---
 3
 4
 0 0.5 1 2 3 3.5 4.5 5